 A rooftop solar system’s total panel capacity can be up to one third larger than the size of its inverter and still receive the full amount of STCs which lower the cost of installing solar power.
 This reduction is often referred to as the solar rebate.
 Technically it’s not a rebate, but many people don’t care and call it that anyway.
 The solar rebate will be reduced on the first of January each year until it ends in 2030, so the earlier a system is installed, the greater the rebate that will be received.

 In the Ausgrid network area in Sydney, the maximum system size allowed is determined by size of the inverter which must be less than 10 kilowatts for a home with single phase power.
 However, the total capacity of the solar panels can exceed this and be 5 kilowatts or greater.
 So a 5 kilowatt inverter could be installed with 6.6 kilowatts of solar panels.

 In Sydney’s Endeavor network area, there is also a 10 kW inverter limit, but 5 kW export limit.

 An import/export electricity meter will need to be installed when rooftop solar power is added to a home in Sydney.
 This is handled by your electricity retailer

 If you have an older switchboard with fuses rather than circuit breakers this will need to be upgraded.
 This could potentially cost $1,400 or more.

-NSW has more than 568,000 small scale solar power installations, but the state considerably behind SA, QLD, and WA in solar installations per person.
+NSW has more than 772,000 small scale solar power installations as at early 2022, but the state considerably behind SA, QLD, and WA in solar installations per person.